-Using a quick and easy marinade, this Cuban Mojo Chicken recipe is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
+Using a quick and easy marinade, my Cuban Mojo Chicken recipe is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
 The citrus caramelizing on the grill makes the skin crispy while keeping the meat mouthwateringly delicious, it is equally delicious roasted whole in the oven with roasted halves of oranges to squeeze over the top at the end.
-This Mojo Sauce is perfect with chicken, pork, and seafood, it has a complex depth of flavor that works great with the smoke from the fire.
+My Mojo Sauce is perfect with chicken, pork, and seafood, it has a complex depth of flavor that works great with the smoke from the fire.

 Here’s my Cuban Mojo Chicken recipe.